 Dr Dawn Thompson – Co-Chair

 Dawn graduated from Imperial Medical School in 2014 and is currently a Junior Doctor working in London.
 Throughout her studies Dawn participated in a range of sports including – triathlon, aquathlon, rowing and dressage.
-In her spare time she takes part in running events and cycle sportives and is hoping to finish her first half ironman next year.
+In her spare time she takes part in running events and cycle sportives and is hoping to finish her first half marathon this year.
 It was her enjoyment for sport and understanding of the frustrations of injury which first drew Dawn to Sports and Exercise Medicine.
 Dawn is a British Rowing Adaptive Rowing Classifier and provided medical cover at the 2016 Brighton Marathon.
+Additionally she is a research fellow for European Sports Care and Associate Editor for CJSM.
 She is passionate about the promotion and benefits of physical activity and aspires to one day find a successful approach for tackling physical inactivity.

 Dr Daniel Broman – Co-Chair